-At Luminous Fire Alarm, we are your trusted fire alarm contractor.
+At Aura Fire Alarm, we are your trusted fire alarm contractor.
 Contact Aura Fire Safety to avoid hefty fines with our premier San Francisco fire alarm inspection services.
 Understanding the time frames necessary to upgrade and test fire alarms and sprinkler systems can be confusing.
 Below we help you understand what this new “Pillow Test” ordinance is about.

 The Danger Of Outdated Fire Alarm Systems